jreisinger/docs/notes/Φιλοσοφία/five-proofs/aristotelian-proof.md

 # How does change occur?

-Usually a change requires a cause.
+Usually a change requires a cause, a changer.

 It's not the coffee that makes itself cold.
 It's the surrounding air.
 The air had a potential to be cold.